 2. Taste of the Wild High Prairie Grain-Free Bison & Venison

-- Multiple novel proteins (bison and venison) support lean muscle and flavor variety
+- Multiple Protein Sources: Bison and venison support lean muscle and energy.

 3. ORIJEN Grain Free High Protein Dog Food